When product outpaces brand.

-For decades, the brand was defined by a single hero product: the hat.
-Revenue leaned heavily on it.
-The customer base skewed older.
-Growth depended on traditional channels while consumer behaviour had moved online.
+For decades, the brand was defined by a single hero product: the utility hat.
+That success created recognition, but also limitation.
+Growth depended on traditional channels while consumer behavior had moved online.

-Without change, Tilley risked becoming a legacy brand, respected, but increasingly peripheral.
+Without change, Tilley risked becoming a heritage brand remembered more than desired.

 New ownership didn't need incremental improvement.
-They needed structural transformation.
+The brand needed a new center of gravity.

 Redefine what Tilley meant, not just what it sold.